-Current practice adheres to Council policy, 'Guidelines on the use of Gaelic in Highland Council services'.
+Desired outcome News releases High profile news releases and all news releases related to Gaelic are issued in both Gaelic and English.
+Current practice Current practice adheres to Council policy, 'Guidelines on the use of Gaelic in Highland Council services'.
 The Council regularly issues bilingual news releases on matters relating to Gaelic language and culture.
 Such press releases appear in Gaelic first on the Council's website, followed by English, under a Gaelic heading.

-Continue to ensure that this policy is adhered to.
+Actions required Continue to ensure that this policy is adhered to.
 Issue bilingual news releases on selected high profile events not directly related to Gaelic.

-The Gaelic Team, Corporate Communications Team
+Target date Yearly throughout The Highland Council GLP 2024-29 Responsibility The Gaelic Team Corporate Communications Team

-Social media

-Gaelic content distributed regularly through social media, working towards fully bilingual social media.

-Gaelic content is regularly distributed on the Council's social media platforms, with particular focus on national events, such as Seachdain na Gàidhlig.
+Desired outcome Social media Gaelic content distributed regularly through social media, working towards fully bilingual social media.
+Current practice Gaelic content is regularly distributed on the Council's social media platforms, with particular focus on national events, such as Seachdain na Gàidhlig.
 Gaelic posts largely relate to Gaelic matters, though posts relating to high-profile events such as Council elections are occasionally shared in order to help normalise the use of Gaelic in all aspects of life.

-Develop a Gaelic social media strategy.
-Link the strategy to the 'Guidelines on the use of Gaelic in Highland Council services'.

-Ensure the Gaelic Team is trained in creating content that can be shared on the Council's corporate social media accounts.

-Identify opportunities to use Gaelic on the Council's social media so that more Gaelic content is published.
-In addition to social media posts relating to Gaelic events and issues, increase the number of Gaelic social media posts on topics and events not directly related to Gaelic.
+Actions required A Gaelic social media strategy will be developed.
+The strategy will be linked to the 'Guidelines on the use of Gaelic in Highland Council services'.
+Ensure the Gaelic Teamis trained in creating content that can be shared on the Council's corporate social media accounts.
+Opportunities to use Gaelic on the Council's social media will be identified so that more Gaelic content is published.
+In addition to social media posts relating to Gaelic events and issues, the number of Gaelic social media posts on topics and events not directly related to Gaelic will be increased.
+Target date Within the first year of the Plan Responsibility The Gaelic Team

-$\times$

-Within the first

-year of the Plan

-Website

-Gaelic content should be available on the public authority's website, with emphasis given to the pages with the highest potential reach, working towards a fully bilingual website.

-Gaelic content is constantly added to the Council's website.
+Desired outcome Website Gaelic content should be available on the public authority's website, with emphasis given to the pages with the highest potential reach, working towards a fully bilingual website.
+Current practice Gaelic content is constantly added to the Council's website.
 Much of it is Gaelic-related, but bilingual content is added to high-traffic and high-profile areas of the website.
 Training was recently provided to the Gaelic Team on web editing; this should enable content to be added more frequently and more reactively.

-Review the Council's website and identify where additional Gaelic content can be added.
-With reference to the 'Guidelines on the use of Gaelic in Highland Council services', the following actions will be included:
+Actions required Review the Council's website and identify where additional Gaelic content can be added.
+With reference to the 'Guidelines on the use of Gaelic in Highland Council services', the following actions will be included: The Council's Gaelic web content will be developed to align with the guidelines by 2025.

-- The Council's Gaelic web content will be developed to align with the guidelines by 2025. - We will ensure that any new or updated content management system (CMS) will have bilingual capacity, with increased Gaelic content as an outcome.

-Within the first year of the Plan

-The Gaelic Team, ICT Web and User Experience Team
+We will ensure that any new or updated content management system (CMS) will have bilingual capacity, with increased Gaelic content as an outcome.
+Target date Within the first year of the Plan Responsibility The Gaelic Team ICT Web and User Experience Team